Sal3Chain/PokeTwo-AutoCatcher/README.md

 - I will send you the set up instructions and the codes itself.
 - I will be helping you set it up if you encounter any problems.
 - You can test that the codes are working themselves.

+*As the codes are only tested for a few accounts, I will sell the codes for $5 to the first 20 purchasee who can act as the beta testers.
+(Please use an alt just in case)

 #Disclaimer
 1) The creator of this program will not be responsible for any action that you do with this program.